BensonNgu/CPP/Notes/README.md

   - retain base behaviour
   - add new behaviour
 - But also want to ==MODIFY BASE BEHAVIOURS (Override)==
+  - provided the derived class function have the same name, signature and return type
 ```cpp
 class Employee{
 protected: